 Public Safety Officer Skills

 Program officers must be strong communicators, as the nature of the position prioritizes teamwork and cooperation.
 In any given operation, PSC may play a lead or supporting role, and officers must be able to adapt fluidly to the circumstances at hand.
-They must also evince strong leadership qualities, as decisiveness is of the essence in an emergency situation.
+They must also exhibit strong leadership qualities, as decisiveness is essential in an emergency situation.

 Finally, public safety officers must be passionate and committed to the cause of keeping Canadians safe.
 It is not easy work, and often necessitates long hours and mentally taxing duties.
 Fortunately, it also provides a rare degree of self-actualization potential, as program officers know with great certainty that the job they do is meaningful.